 When an inspector seizes evidence the inspector:

-- May take the seized thing away from the workplace or leave it at the workplace but restrict access to it.
-For example, sealing an entrance to a room where the seized thing is located.
+- may take the seized thing away or leave it at the workplace but restrict access to it – for example, sealing off a room where the seized thing is located

-- May issue a written notice requiring that a person who has control of a seized thing move the thing or remain in control of it for a reasonable time.
+- may issue a written notice requiring a person who controls a seized thing to move it or stay controlling it for a reasonable time.

 Forfeit or return of seized goods

-A seized thing will be forfeited in certain circumstances, such as where it is necessary to forfeit the thing to prevent it being used to commit an offence.
+A seized item may be forfeited in certain circumstances, such as where it is necessary to forfeit the item to prevent it being used to commit an offence.

-If six months have passed since a thing was seized and it has not been forfeited, the person from whom the thing was seized or the owner may apply to have the thing returned.
-The regulator must return the thing unless there are reasonable grounds to refuse returning it.
-The regulator can impose conditions on the return of the thing.
+If six months have passed since an item was seized and it has not been forfeited, the person from whom the item was seized, or the owner may apply to have the item returned.
+The regulator must return the item unless there are reasonable grounds to refuse returning it.
+The regulator can impose conditions on the return of the item.